Best VPN (UK) in 2020

 Well, VPNs access that pool in private, so you don’t get spied on by a Peeping Tom 👀 internet service provider (ISP).
 Normally, you would directly connect to the internet - whether through public WiFi or at home.

 Instead, an “encryption tunnel” hides your location.
-Other end is a server.
+On the other end is a server.
 This server accesses the internet - on your behalf.

 That said, let’s get you protected with the best VPNs UK & otherwise.
 We tested and reviewed over thirty VPN services from different UK cities and locations.
 London, Belfast, Liverpool, Sheffield, Birmingham, Bradford, Aberdeen, Cardiff, Edinburgh, Lisburn, and others.
 Here are the top eight performers: